 Some Climate Change Facts are Virtually Indisputable

-Climate change due to increasing carbon dioxide concentration from burning coal oil and gas is causing sea level and temperature to rise.
+We live in the Anthropocene age, where human impact drives the world and our own future in it.
+One effect is Climate change due to increasing carbon dioxide concentration from burning coal, oil, and gas is causing sea level and temperature to rise.

 We know the earth is heated by the sun’s white light and cooled by infra-red light leaving the earth.
 Since 1928 we have been able to measure how carbon dioxide, methane, etc. (gases that contain carbon) block infra-red cooling, thereby increasing atmospheric energy (e.g., wind speed, temperature, water content, storm size).